SDPB Arts

 And I don't know if that's different or unique, maybe somewhat, but it's just innate.

-It's just part of me, you know?
+It's just part of me.

 We live on an acreage so I can walk around in our fields and start getting ideas like how I would put this together.